Airbus A220: Flight testing & program delays

 The CS100 took off for its maiden flight from Mirabel Airport in Quebec on 16 September 2013.

 The CS100 (FTV1) took off for its maiden flight from Bombardier's facility at Montréal–Mirabel International Airport in Quebec on 16 September 2013.
 After reconfiguration and software upgrades, FTV1 flew for the second time on 1 October.
 The FTV2 completed its first flight on 3 January 2014, while the planned entry-into-service date was delayed into the second half of 2015 due to certification testing issues.
 On 29 May 2014, the FTV1 suffered an uncontained engine failure and flight testing of the four FTVs was subsequently suspended until an investigation could be completed.
 The incident kept Bombardier from displaying the CSeries at one of the most important aerospace events in that year, Farnborough Airshow.
 On 7 September, flight testing was resumed after the engine problem had been isolated to a fault in the lubrication system.
 On 18 September, Bombardier relocated the FTV4 to Wichita, Kansas (USA) joined FTV3 at the Bombardier Flight Test Center to take advantage of better weather for flight testing.

-The CS300 was on finals after its first flight on 27 February 2015.
+The CS300 on final approach after its first flight on 27 February 2015.

 The CS300 (FTV7) made its maiden flight from Mirabel airport on 27 February 2015, seven days after the four tested FTVs had accumulated over 1,000 flight hours.
 The flight test results surpassed the company's guarantees for noise, economics and performance, meaning a longer range than advertised could be possible.
 The fifth CS100 (FTV5) with a complete interior made its first flight on 18 March, while the sixth CS100 (not officially designated as FTV6) was the first production unit used for function and reliability flights.
 At the Paris Air Show in June, Bombardier released updated performance data, showing improvements over the initial specifications.
 The CS100 passed the required certification tests by mid-November.
 On 25 November, Bombardier completed the first phase of its route proving capabilities, with a 100% dispatch reliability.
 The final prototype, FTV8, the second CS300 with a complete interior, made its first flight on 3 March 2016.